awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 If events still don't match after a short period of time, check the CloudWatch metrics `TriggeredRules`, `Invocations`, and `FailedInvocations` for your rule\.
 For more information about these metrics, see [Monitoring Amazon EventBridge](eb-monitoring.md)\.

-If the rule is intended to match an event from an AWS service, use the `TestEventPattern` action to test the event pattern of your rule matches a test event\.
+If the rule is intended to match an event from an AWS service, do one of these things:
++ Use the `TestEventPattern` action to test the event pattern of your rule matches a test event\.
 For more information, see [TestEventPattern](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_TestEventPattern.html) in the *Amazon EventBridge API Reference*\.
++ Use the **Sandbox** on the [EventBridge console](https://console.aws.amazon.com/events)\.

 ## My rule didn't run at the time I specified in the `ScheduleExpression`<a name="eb-rule-did-not-trigger"></a>